dpiponi/Stellarator/README.md

            * unbanked for 2K or 4K roms
            * f8 for 8K roms
            * f6 for 16K roms
+           * f4 for 32K roms
+           * e0 for Parker 8K roms

            * Select 3f for 8K ROMS such as Tigervision's Miner 2049er.
            * append sc for "super chip" aka SARA